wessenstam/secretserver/module1/module1.rst

    .. figure:: images/lab-A-005.png

 #.
 On the next screen we need to configure the database connection.
-As the SQL server is installed on the same machine, in the Server name or IP field enter: **SSPM\\SQLEXPRESS** in the database name field, enter: **secretsserver**
+As the SQL server is installed on the same machine, in the Server name or IP field enter: **SSPM\\SQLEXPRESS** in the database name field, enter the name of the database: **secretsserver**

    .. note::
      For security reasons, the database has already been created and the thylab\svc_secretserver had been give the appropriate rights to create the needed tables in the database.
 If you are using another name for the database, an error will be risen...